anthony-langham/personal/src/content/blog/08-MDTT/index.md

 The concept of the Multi-Disciplinary Team Meeting (MDT) has been common place within the NHS for decades.

-Once a fortnight or once a month a group of cross-functional specialists meet and discuss clinical cases that require input across multiple disciplines to decide on the best course of action for a particular patient (it’s like an episode of “House” but with more drama 😉).
+Once a fortnight or once a month a group of cross-functional specialists meet and discuss clinical cases that require input across multiple disciplines to decide on the best course of action for a particular patient.

 These meetings might be between oncologists and radiologists, or urologists and gynaecologists, or obstetricians and neonataloligists.
 Either way, they meet, discuss difficult cases that need multiple opinions, make a shared plan, and move forward.